ethereum/ethereum-org-website/public/content/roadmap/dencun/index.md

 - L1 gas reduction will be proportional to adoption/usage of blob data by rollup providers
 - L1 gas is likely to remain competitive from non-rollup related activity
 - Rollups that adopt the use of blob space will demand less L1 gas, helping push L1 gas fees downward in the near-term
-- Blob space is still limited, so if blobs in a block are saturated/full, then rollups may be required to post their data as permanent data again, which will drive L1 and L2 gas prices up
+- Blob space is still limited, so if blobs within a block are saturated/full, then rollups may be required to post their data as permanent data in the meantime, which would drive L1 and L2 gas prices up

 ## Will this reduce fees on other EVM layer 1 blockchains? {#alt-l1-fee-impact}